How to Make Sense of The Natural Confusion with Alpha Beta Gamma

-If we take the example of the gamma, it is difficult to see why it was chosen to represent the seasonal factor.
+If we take the gamma example, it isn’t easy to see why it was chosen to represent the seasonal factor.
 This is because Gamma’s definitions are historically in nuclear science or stellar cartography.
 Adding to the confusion, dictionaries generally do not bring up the forecasting definitions of any of these terms, as they are niche.

 What the Outcome of the Misnaming Has Caused

-All of which leads to widespread confusion that would be resolved if they had been called something meaningful like “Base Factor”, “Trend Factor”, and “Seasonality Factor”.
+All of this leads to widespread confusion that would be resolved if they had been called something meaningful like “Base Factor,” “Trend Factor,” and “Seasonality Factor.”

-Now that we have described the history of the alpha, beta and gamma, lets us define each one.
+Now that we have described the Alpha, beta, and gamma history, let us define each one.

-These forecast models require parameters in order to provide the desired forecasting output.
-The definition of a parameter is as follows: A numerical or other measurable factor forming one of a set that defines a system or sets the conditions of its operation.
+These forecast models require parameters to provide the desired forecasting output.
+A parameter is as follows: A numerical or other measurable factor forming one of a set that defines a system or sets the conditions of its operation.
 The transmission will not let you downshift unless your speed is within the lower gear’s parameters.